Apple Pay

 Integrating Apple Pay as a payment method on Checkout offers you the following advantages:

-• Higher Conversion Rates: Up to 58% improvement in checkout conversion rates for international customers.
+• Higher Conversion Rates: Up to 58% improvement in checkout conversion rates for customers.

 • Reduced Friction: Eliminate manual card entry with biometric authentication (Face ID/Touch ID).